Mir Jumla II: Campaign & Governorship in Bengal

-On his accession to the throne, Aurangzeb entrusted Mir Jumla with the task of dealing with Shah Shuja.
-Shuja was Aurangzeb's brother and a contender to the Mughal throne.
-He was defeated in the Battle of Khajwa and took to flight.
-Mir Jumla pursued Shuja from Khajwa to Tanda and from Tanda to Dhaka (capital of the present day Bangladesh), where he arrived on 9 May 1660.
+On his accession to the throne, Aurangzeb entrusted Mir Jumla with the task of dealing with Shah Shuja, where the rebellious prince was defeated in the Battle of Khajwa and took to flight.

+Mir Jumla bribed Shuja's ally, the Zamindar of Birbhum, to not block his pursuit.
+Thus Mir Jumla continues to pursue Shah Shuja until his force reached Tanda.
+From Tanda to Dhaka (capital of the present day Bangladesh), where he arrived on 9 May 1660.
 The latter, however, had already left Dhaka, crossed the eastern border and ultimately found shelter with the king of Arakan (modern day Myanmar).
+Later, at the battle of Giria, Mir Jumla once again leading Aurangzeb army against the Elephant artillery of Shah Shuja.